 43 Healthy Food Storage Staples (and 23 Non-Food Items to Stock Up On)

-Many people in my community put a strong emphasis on emergency preparedness and making sure they have enough to survive things like loss of a job, illness, natural disaster, or economic supply shortages.
+Many people in my community put a strong emphasis on emergency preparedness and making sure they have enough to survive things like loss of a job, illness, natural disaster, or economic supply shortage.
+Situations like these are chaotic and overwhelming enough, and having the supplies you need already at home is a huge relief.

-One of the most important parts of preparedness is food storage, and in Utah, it’s common due to the influence of the dominant religion here for people to stock a year’s supply of food for their entire household.
+One of the most important parts of preparedness is food storage, and in Utah, it’s common to stock as much as a year’s supply of food for an entire household.

 This preparation encouraged by the LDS (Mormon) people has always seemed like a smart idea to me, but while I’ve stored a year’s supply for over 30 years now, I struggled for a long time to achieve a healthy food storage supply that we would actually eat and that wouldn’t go to waste because it was so nutritionally inferior or spoiled too quickly.